webworkerJoshua/privacywire/README.md

 Necessary elements are always active.
 You can let the user decide, which individual cookie group(s) should be allowed, and/or add an „Allow all“ button.

 You can insert basic styles via css or completely style it yourself.
-The PrivacyWire Core Javascript file is available both as ES6 as well as transpiled with Babel for IE support.
+The PrivacyWire Core Javascript file is available both as ES6 as well as transpiled with Babel for IE11 support.
 Both versions have a very small footprint:

 File   |   Size    | Gzipped
 --- | :---: | ---:
-PrivacyWire_es6.js | 8.38 kb | 2.71 kb
+PrivacyWire.js | < 9 kb | < 3 kb
-PrivacyWire.js | 12.21 kb | 3.69 kb
+PrivacyWire_legacy.js | < 13 kb | < 4 kb

 To load scripts, frames, images or other elements only after the site visitor has given consent to that specific cookie group, use the following attributes: